microsoft/vscode-docs/api/references/theme-color.md

 - `tab.unfocusedActiveForeground`: Active tab foreground color in an inactive editor group.
 - `tab.unfocusedInactiveForeground`: Inactive tab foreground color in an inactive editor group.
 - `tab.hoverBackground`: Tab background color when hovering
-- `tab.unfocusedHoverBackground`: Tab background color in an unfocused group when hovering-
+- `tab.unfocusedHoverBackground`: Tab background color in an unfocused group when hovering
 - `tab.hoverForeground`: Tab foreground color when hovering
 - `tab.unfocusedHoverForeground`: Tab foreground color in an unfocused group when hovering
 - `tab.hoverBorder`: Border to highlight tabs when hovering